luisgostink/flash-parking-mp/README.md

 - [x] Dropdown menu.
 - [ ] Add the car.svg to all the reserve buttons and make the slide right animation.
 - [ ] Change color of the dropdown menu elements.
+- [ ] Complete edit of the login/create account page.

 ## Backend
 - [ ] Make Controllers.